 We also saw a Mennonite community on the way to the ruins.
 It just looked like a farming community.
 Mennonites produce about 65% of the country’s produce, according to Alberto and other locals we’ve talked to while in Belize.
-And we saw a crocodile, but it was too far away and jumped into the water pretty fast.
-(We saw something better on the ride back.)
+It was a bit odd to see because it’s not something you expect in Belize.
+We also saw a crocodile, but it was too far away and jumped into the water pretty fast.

-The lunch included in the trip was chicken, rice and beans, a bottle of coke and a bottle of water.
+The trip included lunch: chicken, rice and beans, a bottle of coke and a bottle of water.
 I had two servings of rice and beans, since I don’t eat meat (just fish).

 After the tour, it was time for the boat ride back.
 About halfway, we saw something really cool.